 Also, a lot of platforms won’t allow for proper backtesting of Renko charts because historical data shown on the chart more than a few days ago will be based on hourly (or greater) closes, and not 1-minute or tick data.
 The chart may look great for your settings, but in actuality, it would not have performed the same in real-time.

-Notice on the time scale (in a couple of spots), it is still showing 1-minute time intervals, even though I have scrolled back on this chart to 2 years in the past.
+Notice on the time scale (in a couple of spots), it is still showing 1-minute time intervals, even though I have scrolled back on this chart to a number of years in the past.

 Position Sizing with Renko Charts